 Astrid Goldsmith has been making puppets and animating them since she was a child.
 Her studio – Mock Duck Studios – is based in Folkestone and this is where she’s created such ground-breaking and award-winning films that have featured on the BBC, and supported by the British Film Institute.
+In 2021, she received a well-deserved nomination for the long list of the Oscars’ Best Short Animation for Red Rover.
 Morris Dancing badgers and feisty squirrels are some of the characters Astrid spends her time with.
 Folkelife wanted to learn more about how living and working in Folkestone helps make her ideas a reality.

 “I’ve been making models since I was about 4 or 5 years old.
 I started animating them around 11 years old after seeing the first Wallace and Gromit film, where they go to the moon.
 The texture of my models was similar to those of Wallace and Gromit, so it seemed the next logical step – to make them move.
 I’d been using plasticine and polymer clay for the models, and shooting on an old Super8 camera from the 1970s.
 In my bedroom, I’d created little sets from old cereal boxes and lit them with angle-poise lamps.

 “So I started making films in my bedroom, and then stopped because… I was a teenager!
 I did a really non-practical degree in English and Film Studies at UEA in Norwich.
 While I was there I got back into puppetry because I discovered the Norwich Puppet Theatre.”